Hair Styling Instructors

 The first step on the road to becoming a cosmetology instructor is to complete a regular cosmetology program.
 Cosmetology programs generally confer an associate degree or certificate and can be found at community colleges and technical schools.
 Since many states require licensees to be 16 years or older with a high school diploma or its equivalent, some programs are open to high school students as well.

-State-approved programs last around 2 years or less and include lectures and hands-on training.
+State-approved programs last around two years or less and include lectures and hands-on training.
 Schools may have their own cosmetology salons on-campus, and students can work with actual clients under instructor supervision.
 Specific hair-related topics in a cosmetology program include hair styling, hair cutting and chemical treatments.
 Other topics of study commonly covered in cosmetology programs include sanitation, hygiene, business and computer skills.

-- Practice outside the classroom.
+It's a good idea to practice outside the classroom.
 Hair stylists and cosmetologists need manual dexterity along with an aesthetic eye.
 Self-study outside of the classroom setting can accelerate mastery of newly learned skills.
 Students can gain experience practicing on friends and family, or they may opt to use training tools and supplies, such as wigs.

 Step 2: Get a Cosmetology License